yamgent/cs5469-logic-tutorial-code/tutorial02/README.md

 #### Implementation Description

-As mentioned earlier, the AST's `evaluate()` method will be used to give the answer, which will traverse down the tree until we hit `AstPname`, which we can use the truth assignment to derive an answer, and propagate it up the tree by applying the operators.
+As mentioned earlier, the AST's `evaluate(defined_cforms, truth_assignment)` method will be used to will traverse down the tree, until we hit `AstPname` nodes, which we can use the truth assignment to derive an answer, and propagate it up the tree by applying the operators accordingly.

 ## Example Input & Output